NERSC/timemory/source/tools/timemory-compiler-instrument/README.md

 ### Restricting Instrumentation

 Compiler instrumentation will generate alot of profiling information -- instrumentation is also done for functions expanded inline in other functions.
-In order to reduce this, refer to the compiler documentation for the additional flags: [-finstrument-functions-exclude-file-list=file,file,...](https://gcc.gnu.org/onlinedocs/gcc-4.4.4/gcc/Code-Gen-Options.html) and
+In order to reduce this with GCC, refer to the compiler documentation for the additional flags: [-finstrument-functions-exclude-file-list=file,file,...](https://gcc.gnu.org/onlinedocs/gcc-4.4.4/gcc/Code-Gen-Options.html) and
 [-finstrument-functions-exclude-function-list=sym,sym,...](https://gcc.gnu.org/onlinedocs/gcc-4.4.4/gcc/Code-Gen-Options.html).
+In order to reduce the profiling information with Clang, set the `TIMEMORY_INLINE_COMPILER_INSTRUMENTATION=OFF`

 ## Examples